jedwards1211/metacave/README.md

           "backsightsCorrected": false,     Required - true if backsights are corrected, false if not

+          "declination": 0.0,               Optional - the angle (in degrees) between magnetic north and and true north

           "azmFsUnit": "deg",               Optional - overrides default unit for frontsight azimuths